ujjwalkarn/getting-and-cleaning-data/readme.md

-"This repo contains the analysis of the Human Activity Recognition Using Smartphones" Dataset
+This repo contains the analysis of the "Human Activity Recognition Using Smartphones" Dataset
 =============================================================================================
 The steps followed for collecteing this dataset are described below: